 In classical algebraic geometry there are basically two approaches to the proof of degeneration conjecture.
 One is analytic and uses K\"ahler metric, Hodge decomposition, etc. Another one is pure algebraic and uses the technique of reduction to finite characteristic (see [DI]).
 Recently Kaledin (see [Kal]) suggested a proof of a version of the degeneration conjecture based on the reduction to finite characterstic.

 Below we will formulate a conjecture which could lead to the definition of crystalline cohomology for $\A$-algebras.
-Notice that one can define homologically smooth and compact $\A$-algebras over any commutative ring, in particular, over the ring of integers $\Z$.
+Before doing that we remark that one can define homologically smooth and compact $\A$-algebras over any commutative ring, in particular, over the ring of integers $\Z$.
 We assume that $A$ is a flat $\Z$-module.

 \begin{conj} Suppose that $A$ is a weakly unital $\A$-algebra over $\Z$, such that it is homologically smooth (but not necessarily compact).
 Truncated negative cyclic complexes $(C_{\bullet}(A,A)\otimes \Z[[u,p]]/(u^n,p^m),b+uB)$ and $(C_{\bullet}(A,A)\otimes \Z[[u,p]]/(u^n,p^m),b-puB)$ are quasi-isomorphic for all $n,m\ge 1$ and all prime numbers $p$.